mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

   ./init-repository -f --module-subset=qtbase,qtcharts,qtsvg
   ```

-  * Navigate to parent directory, create new shadow build folder and cd into it:
+  * Navigate to the parent directory, create a new shadow build folder and cd into it:

   ```
   cd ..